-Overall, the House bill focuses much more heavily on general revenues from tightening the earnings stripping rules for all corporations, and is less targeted to inverted companies, while the Senate bill has much stricter tax provisions for inversions and does not contain a general provision for earnings stripping.
-The Senate bill's provision for individual expatriates requires an immediate tax on accumulated gain from assets through a mark to market provision.
+Overall, the original House bill focused much more heavily on general revenues from tightening the earnings stripping rules for all corporations, and is less targeted to inverted companies, while the Senate bill has much stricter tax provisions for inversions and did not contain a general provision for earnings stripping.
+The Senate bill's provision for individual expatriates required an immediate tax on accumulated gain from assets through a mark to market provision.
+H.R.
+4520 does not include the major revenue raiser, the earnings stripping provision.